helloideabox/powerpack-lite-elementor/readme.txt

 == Changelog ==

+= 2.6.19 - August 19, 2022 =
+* 	Fixed: Copy and paste styling of element prevents the page from saving after Elementor 3.7.0

 = 2.6.18 - August 17, 2022 =
 * 	Fixed: Posts - PHP error when Avoid Duplicates option is enabled
 * 	Fixed: Icon List - Icon Vertical Alignment was not working when link is added